 |JEWELLER OF THE MONTH|

-Jackie Morris is an artist and writer.
+Jackie is an artist and writer.
 She is well known for her stunning watercolour artworks and loves to walk near her home by the sea, watching and dreaming of bears and whales.

 Over a seven year period she worked for The New Statesman, New Socialist, Independent, Guardian and Radio Times.
 She also designed cards and calendars for Greenpeace and Amnesty International and fell into children’s books by accident.